 Over the last 20 years, technology has improved at an exponential rate.
 The speed and scale provided by tech have transformed technology from a “nice to have” to a “must-have.”
 A company that doesn’t effectively create IT solutions for business is waiting to get swallowed by its competition.

 Unfortunately, there is a large gap between desire and execution.
-Modern organizations frequently find themselves with IT projects that don’t satisfy business needs, answer the wrong questions, and end up unused.
+As a result, modern organizations frequently find themselves with IT projects that don’t satisfy business needs, answer the wrong questions, and end up unused.
 Business users then choose to create their solutions using a combination of Excel, email, and intuition.

 With software engineers and data scientists being some of the most expensive roles in the job market, unused IT projects are a massive money-sink for any business.

 The secret to poor technology execution is that it rarely grows from poor engineering or poor business acumen.
-It comes from poor communication and a lack of teamwork.
+Instead, it comes from poor communication and a lack of teamwork.
 Thus, the key to creating IT projects that drive real business value is clear communication between business and technology teams.
 Here are three steps you can take to facilitate better communication and start creating successful IT projects.

 The conversations between business and IT need to be detailed.
-Organizations should aim to engage in a thorough fact-finding session involving both the company and a representative from the IT team before any work is started.
+Organizations should aim to engage in a thorough fact-finding session involving the company and a representative from the IT team before any work is started.
 The IT representative’s goal is to figure out as many details as possible about the request at hand.
 Business requests often begin at a 10,000-foot view, and without digging into the details, failure is ensured.

 For example, a business request might start with the simple ask: “I want a dashboard that shows sales performance.”
 Now the IT rep must drill down further by asking questions such as: